These Instant Pot Chicken Enchiladas are filled with pulled chicken, peppers and corn then topped with an easy enchilada sauce and cheese.

 Storing and reheating

-To reheat individual portions, heat in the microwave or oven until the center is warmed through.
-It can help to poke the top of the enchiladas a few times with a fork – this helps everything heat more evenly.
+Store leftover chicken enchiladas in an airtight container.
+They will last in the refrigerator for up to 5 days.
+You can reheat individual portions in the microwave or in the oven until warmed through.
+I suggest poking the top of the enchiladas a few times with a fork to help everything heat more evenly.

 Can you freeze enchiladas?